ManjunathChet/GDB-Tutorial/README.md

 **Runtime**

 GDBs UI is similar to bash.
-You enter certain commands and arguments into the prompt.
+You enter commands and arguments into the prompt.
 After you start GDB, you can configure how the program will run with these commands.
 To understand how this works, lets look at the following examples.